ansible/ansible/docs/docsite/rst/dev_guide/developing_program_flow_modules.rst

     module = AnsibleModule(argument_spec, add_file_common_args=True)

 You can find `a list of all file options here <https://github.com/ansible/ansible/blob/devel/lib/ansible/plugins/doc_fragments/files.py>`_.
-It is recommended that you make your ``DOCUMENTATION`` extend the doc fragment ``ansible.builtin.files`` (see :ref:`module_docs_fragments`) in this case, to make sure that all these fields are correctly documented.
+It is recommended that you make your ``DOCUMENTATION`` extend the doc fragment ``ansible.builtin.files`` (see :ref:`playbooks_doc_fragments`) in this case, to make sure that all these fields are correctly documented.

 The helper functions ``module.load_file_common_arguments()`` and ``module.set_fs_attributes_if_different()`` can be used to handle these arguments for you: